Leicester City 2-2 Manchester United

 It was the second time in a week that United have conceded a goal in injury time, losing 2-1 to Championship side Bristol City in the EFL Cup quarter-finals.

-United had looked set to take all three points after Juan Mata's double had seen them recover from Jamie Vardy's opener, while Foxes substitute Daniel Amartey was sent off for the home side 16 minutes and nine seconds after coming for two bookings in four minutes.
+United had looked set to take all three points after Juan Mata's double had seen them recover from Jamie Vardy's opener, while Foxes substitute Daniel Amartey was sent off for the home side 16 minutes and nine seconds after coming on, following two bookings in four minutes.

 Anthony Martial and Jesse Lingard were particularly guilty of missing golden opportunities in the second half to put the game beyond Leicester.

-Maguire caught the United defence out as they failed to deal with Marc Albrighton's deep cross into the box, the England defender running past the injured Chris Smaling to side-foot the ball past David de Gea from close range.
+Maguire caught the United defence out as they failed to deal with Marc Albrighton's deep cross into the box, the England defender running past the injured Chris Smalling to side-foot the ball past David de Gea from close range.

 "Half an hour after our second it is a game to finish four, five, six-one.
-We didn't win because we missed incredible chances, joke chances,"
+We didn't win because we missed incredible chances, joke chances."

 Wasteful United's missed opportunity